VesOps/Algorithmics/README.md

 ### Percentage contributions to the study score in VCE Algorithmics (HESS) are as follows:

-- Units 3 and 4 School-assessed Coursework: $20%$
+- Units 3 and 4 School-assessed Coursework: 20\%
-- Units 3 and 4 School-assessed Task: $20%$
+- Units 3 and 4 School-assessed Task: 20\%
-- end-of-year examination: $60%$
+- end-of-year examination: 60\%

 # Unit 3: Algorithmic problem-solving

-Students are not required to know about the implementation of abstract data types (ADTs), as the main focus of this study is on algorithmic thinking using ADTs rather than on the details of how ADTs are implemented.

 ## Area of Study 1